-If you are pregnant, or planning a pregnancy, you need to be careful about taking vitamins or any other type of supplements.
-Some can do more harm than good, so it's always best to check with your doctor before taking supplements.
+If you are pregnant, or planning a pregnancy, you need to be careful about what you eat.
+This includes taking vitamins or any other type of supplements.
+Some help keep you and your baby healthy while others do more harm than good.

-When you're pregnant, you need more of some nutrients, including protein, folate, iodine, iron and some vitamins.
+When you're pregnant, you need more of some vitamins and minerals, including:

 Do I need to take supplements?